kevonc/kevoncheung.com/content/articles/20210306-thinking-big.md

 Media creates this illusion that the venture path is the best path to entrepreneurship.

 I also learned this the hard way.
-I raised angel funding at Toasty and I jumped into building a team full of engineers and designers.
+I <a href="/validate-startup-ideas">raised angel funding at Toasty</a> and I jumped into building a team full of engineers and designers.
 We didn't have a good understanding of the video meeting space, yet we started building the product immediately.
 My time was spent on managing people and expectations, which meant I was training myself on the wrong skills in such early days.

 There are definitely entrepreneurs who are great at going down this venture path.
 But those stories, skills, and learnings are rarely applicable to an aspiring founder who is just starting out.